 LG Gram 17 – Design and build

-My favourite trick to play with the LG Gram 17 has been to pick it up with just two fingers, making folk believe I’m a muscle man.
+My favourite trick to play with the LG Gram 17 is to pick it up with just two fingers, making folk believe I’m a muscle man.
 In truth, this is a deceivingly lightweight laptop weighing only 1.34kg, which is a real feat for a 17-inch device.

 Never before would I have considered commuting to and from the office everyday with a 17-inch laptop in my bag, but the Gram 17 is so slender and lightweight, I haven’t given it a second thought.
 In fact, even once the testing process was complete, I still found myself picking this laptop as my go-to machine for work.